Homeschool planning for grade 5

 LLATL Purple has more American content than other levels due to it being written to coincide with the year American history is studied in the United States.
 However, this can be supplemented or replaced with either Language Lessons from Australian History Book 2 or our ANZAC Day and/or Who’s on the Money lapbooks if you wish.
 Having said that, the readers for LLATL Purple are universal classics and very appealing.

 This level continues to build on composition, grammar, study skills, reading and literature, and spelling.

-If you like a living books approach to history, Beautiful Feet’s Ancient History guide is a good choice for grades 5-8.
+If you like a living books or Charlotte Mason approach to history, Beautiful Feet’s Ancient History guide is a good choice for grades 5-8.
+A guide gives you structure to a living books learning style, keeping you on track, but still allows for flexibility.
 Plenty of books to read and activities to do.
 It takes you from Beginnings right through to the birth of Christianity, covering Mesopotamia, Egypt, Israel, Greece and Rome.

 Hands-on activities add depth to the history while vocabulary lists, comprehension questions, research topics, and website links make this an academically strong study.

 Grade 5 or 6 is the final year that Berean Builders primary science series can cater for, however you might want to consider doing any of the titles in this series.

 Grade 5 is also a time when many children become more confident in drawing and better able to keep a nature journal.

 My Australian Nature Journal is an ideal resource for giving your child some guidance with this.

 As your child becomes more independant and tech savvy, a digital microscope could be a great boon to their science studies.